heidihendry/camelot/README.md

 #### Viewing photos

-The the "viewing" portion of the library consists of 3 main parts:
+The "viewing" portion of the library consists of 3 main parts:

 ![](doc/screenshot/library.png)